Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lYgVTM0bibw.md

 ### Transcript

-> what about rare resources like silver and gold yeah i don't know what's if that's gonna be in the game but i don't know
+> what about rare resources like silver and gold yeah I don't know what's if that's gonna be in the game but I don't know